adobe/helix-home/hackathons/7-aes.md

 > What are you planning to show at the end of the week?

+Put down the topic and the people that would like to discuss it:

 * `helix-config.yaml` and `fstab.json` @trieloff @tripodsan
-* put down the topic – and the people that would like to discuss it like @tripodsan
 * clone https://theblog.adobe.com (suggested by @davidnuescheler)
+* build independent indexer for **THEBLOG** @tripodsan

 ### Attendees